 The Broome Heliport opened for business in November 2008 in response to the increasing demand for helicopter flight operations to Oil and Gas platforms in the Browse Basin.
 It was officially opened by the Premier of Western Australian, the Honorable Colin Barnett on 27th April 2009.

-Broome International Airport is equipped to provide a full service at the Heliport that includes bus transfers from the main passenger terminal, check in, security, passenger/bag screening, safety briefings and ground handling services.
+Broome International Airport is equipped to provide a full service at the Heliport that includes bus transfers from the main passenger terminal, check in, security, passenger/bag screening, safety briefings, catering and ground handling services.
 The Oil and Gas Companies and Helicopter companies rate the Broome Heliport as a world class facility ideally suited to cater for the needs of the Oil and Gas Industry.

 If you would like to know more about Broome Heliport please contact Administration.